syncfusion-content/blazor-docs/blazor/diagram/tools.md

 ![Node Tool in Blazor Diagram](images/blazor-diagram-node-tool.gif)

-## Drawing connectors through the drawing tool
+## How to Draw Connector Using a Drawing Tool

 To draw a [Connector](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html), you have to activate the drawing tool by using the [InteractionController](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_InteractionController) property and you need to set the connector by using the [DrawingObject](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DrawingObject) property.
 The following code example illustrates how to draw a [StraightSegment](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.StraightSegment.html).